guyi49/just-for-interest/ietls/talking/object/day2.md

           He always pretend to be stupid,while once his family faced a essential decision-making the young man holds a different opinion from others.it turns out that his correct.Since than he has been regarded as an intelligent man.
+    - NATO 北约
+    - fuse 导火索
+    - republic
+    - independent
+    - Donetsk and Luhansk regions of Ukraine declared to be independent
+    - these
     - downfall/decline  毁灭
     - Horcrux 魂器
     - Tibet Tibetan 西藏